gjcooper/VAULT/01_articles/ford1989process.md

 >[!quote|#2ea8e5]
 >Monetary issues were rarely incorporated into the studies and for most studies the decisions appear to be mainly under self-imposedpressures of the decision maker to complete the experiment as quickly as possible [(p.
 111)](zotero://open-pdf/library/items/VQSJ2MRU?page=111&annotation=MBCXL3IG)

+---##### Imported on 2024-11-01 10:54 pm
+>[!quote|#ff6666]
+>Decision strategies.
+In the decision making literature, the two major categories of decision strategies are compensatory (often labeled linear) and noncompensatory (nonlinear).
+Specific strategies identified for coding included linear (LN) and additive difference (AD) models which represent compensatory strategies and conjunctive, lexicographic, and elimination by aspects (EBA) models which represent noncompensatory strategy use. [(p.
+81)](zotero://open-pdf/library/items/VQSJ2MRU?page=81&annotation=MU9QXLDX)

 ---%% end annotations %%

 ## Item Notes